omsai/journals/README.md

 hardware: FRAPPA, Mosaic, Micropoint, Laser Combiner

 Journals, being XML based, are not human-readable outside of Metamorph.
-To work around this the `doc_jnl.py` generates Python-like source code from the XML for each directory's README
+To work around this `doc_jnl.py` generates Python-like source code from the XML for each directory's README

 Installation